Don’t confuse this Portland utility with California’s bankrupt PG&E

 “We’ve certainly noticed that,” said PGE spokesman Steve Corson, speaking of the misplaced criticism.
 “That lack of an ampersand makes a big difference around here.”

-The confusion extends beyond social media.
 Google “PGE,” and the first few hits will link to PG&E, not PGE.
 Plus, the web address of PG&E’s utility, Pacific Gas & Electric, is www.pge.com.

 PG&E has configured its website so that anyone navigating to it from a computer in Oregon will see a message asking if they meant Portland General Electric instead.